soundpress/RulesOfNYC/docs/c09/index.rst

 *§ 50-04 Abatement percentage.* ::

 (a) Primary residence abatement.
-The amount of the abatement for dwelling units eligible for the primary residence abatement as set forth in subdivision (a) of § 50-03 of this title will be the following percentage of the real property taxes attributable to or due on such dwelling units:
+The amount of the abatement for dwelling units eligible for the primary residence abatement as set forth in subdivision (a) of 19 RCNY § 50-03 will be the following percentage of the real property taxes attributable to or due on such dwelling units:

    (1) Dwelling units in property whose average unit assessed value is less than or equal to $50,000: